 That's what they let him do.

-Well, my big concern is this, and I'm not trying to brush you off.
+And I'm not trying to brush you off.

-I bet you if he could still find those executive orders, they will make a way, even if he had a stroke to keep it hidden so he can sign those orders.
+I bet you, even if he had a mini stroke and could still move a hand, because I used to be an ex-healthcare professional, I bet you if he could still find those executive orders, they would make a way, even if he had a stroke, to keep it hidden so he can sign those orders.

 And it's very sad.

-It's really like elder abuse is sad, and his wife needs to take him to the side in my opinion.
+It's sad, and his wife needs to take him to the side, in my opinion, that is her husband.

-And I listen, uh I I'm not a doctor.
+And listen, I'm not a doctor.

-I'm just saying my observation, and I know it happens to be the observation of many other people, even people in the media mob uh that don't think like I do.
+I'm just saying my observation, and I know it happens to be the observation of many other people, even people in the media mob that don't think like I do.

 It's the policies I'm most afraid of now.